Too corny for some but just right for others, a Christmas proposal can be the perfect way to round off the festive season.

 10. Keep it private

+For our last Christmas proposal idea, why not keep the special occasion between you and your other half?
 If you’re looking for more thoughtful and intimate engagement inspiration, check out our top ideas for romantic home proposals – perfect for every season!

 Bonus: Boxing Day Proposal

 It’s no secret that the day after Christmas can feel a little underwhelming.
 Many of us become a little deflated when we realise that the winter festivities are coming to an end, so why not keep the celebrations going with a surprise Boxing Day proposal?

 If you want to stay true to the spirit of the day, place the ring in the ring box – and then place that in another box, then another box, then another box… and so on.
 The surprise reveal at the end is sure to be worth it!

 We know that New Year’s Eve is another popular time to propose, and it’s no surprise.
 Fireworks, fizz and celebrating with loved ones makes for the perfect backdrop to an unforgettable winter proposal!
 Wait until the clock strikes midnight to get down on one knee, and start the new year off with a bang.

 Will you be one of the loved up couples getting engaged this winter?
 We’d love to hear your Christmas proposal ideas or stories in the comments below!
 In the meantime, check out some of our stunning engagement rings or if you’re unsure as to which ring to choose, read our blog on placeholder rings– a trend that’s here to stay!